 - Level 1 core unit in the Frontier Physics major sequence

-- This is the foundation unit of the Combined Bachelor of Science (Frontier Physics) and Master of Physics course.
+- This is the foundation unit of the Combined Bachelor Frontier Physics and Master of Physics course.
 It offers the opportunity to study the fundamental principles of physics while also exploring the frontiers of physics.
 This unit shares content with PHYS1001 Physics for Scientists and Engineers, which covers mechanics, heat and thermodynamics, waves and optics, electricity, and the breakdown of classical physics.
 In addition, the unit includes a number of advanced laboratory projects that explore the boundaries of classical physics and provide students with direct experience in frontier physics.
-Laboratory projects include confirming the evidence of dark matter using the UWA Small Radio Telescope to measure the rotation curve of the Milky Way galaxy and exploiting intrinsic quantum properties to perform cryptographic tasks that are unconditionally safe.
+Laboratory projects includes confirming the evidence of dark matter using the UWA Small Radio Telescope to measure the rotation curve of the Milky Way galaxy.

 - Students are able to (1) explain the fundamental principles underlying mechanics, heat and thermodynamics,

 waves and optics, electricity and the breakdown of classical physics

 ; (2) evaluate the results of an experiment on a scale between classical and frontier physics; (3) execute an experiment on a scale between classical and frontier physics; (4) communicate ideas relating to the course content and perform experiments using

 ; and (5) communicate ideas relating to the course content and perform experiments using

 - Indicative assessments in this unit are as follows: (1) laboratories; (2) assignments; and (3) in-semester tests and final examination.
 Further information is available in the unit outline.